Paul HowardArticles, Blog

 Wine Wit and Wisdom – A Brief Interlude

-Back in 2016, an article on this website featured Ten Trivia that Titillate.
-You can still see that piece here.
-Over the intervening four years, I’ve also collected more wine words, sayings and quotations.
+Over the years, I’ve gradually collected wine words, sayings and quotations.
 So here are examples of wine wit and wisdom for your delectation, ranging from the banal to the profound, from the published to the apocryphal.
 Some become printed on tea-towels, mugs, beer mats, tee shirts and other nicknacks.
 Others are now internet memes.
 Some languish in obscurity.

 The First Five

-Winston Churchill allegedly drank two bottles of Pol Roger every day.
-Hence leaving the House of Commons worse for wear he encountered Labour MP Bessie Braddock who said “Sir, you are drunk”, to which his retort was, “Madam, you are ugly.
+2. Winston Churchill allegedly drank two bottles of Pol Roger every day.
+On leaving the House of Commons worse for wear he encountered Labour MP Bessie Braddock who said “Sir, you are drunk”, to which his retort was, “Madam, you are ugly.
 However, In the morning I shall be sober”.

-“Champagne, if you are seeking the truth, is better than a lie detector.
-It encourages a man to be expansive, even reckless, while lie detectors are only a challenge to tell lies successfully.” ~ Graham Greene, Travels With My Aunt.
+3. Graham Greene wrote, “Champagne, if you are seeking the truth, is better than a lie detector.
+It encourages a man to be expansive, even reckless, while lie detectors are only a challenge to tell lies successfully.”
+Travels With My Aunt.

-In 1946 Arthur Kramer wrote a poem called Homily for Art Students, published in The New Yorker magazine.
-It goes like this:
+4. In 1946 Arthur Kramer wrote a poem called Homily for Art Students, published in The New Yorker magazine.
+Here it is:

 Turners, Dürers, or Bellinis